 "Feeding is a very stressful activity for most of the parents with who I work.
 They face so many challenges every day that when the therapist is recommending or suggesting tips for parents, those suggestions have to be clear, and based on not only feeding.
 Here are some of my first tips that I would suggest to parents:

 - First, try to stay as calm as possible.
 Enjoy every meal, and enjoy spending that time with your child.
 Remember - if it is a challenge for you to work on feeding, imagine how it is for your child!

 - Do not start with all the textures at the same time, go step by step with easy food.

 - If the struggle is in chewing, don't jump into crunchy food straight away - work with chewy tools first and then introduce food slowly.

 - If your child has panic or fear around food, start with sensory play first using therapy putty or kinetic sand.
 Then progress to food play using tomato sauce for example.
 Simply play, building contact and comfort between the child and food."

 - Lisa Shchyhel, OT, Med Autism

 We hope you found this information helpful!
-For more feeding therapy advice, check out 75+ Tips & Strategies for Feeding Therapy.
+For more adult and pediatric feeding therapy advice, check out 75+ Tips & Strategies for Feeding Therapy.